APIDevTools/swagger-parser/docs/swagger-parser.md

 - **Return Value:** `Promise`<br>
 See [Callbacks vs. Promises](README.md#callbacks-vs-promises)

-Validates the Swagger API against the [Swagger 2.0 schema](https://github.com/swagger-api/swagger-spec/blob/master/schemas/v2.0/schema.json) and/or the [Swagger 2.0 spec](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md) (depending on the options).
+Validates the Swagger API against the [Swagger 2.0 schema](https://github.com/swagger-api/swagger-spec/blob/master/schemas/v2.0/schema.json) or [OpenAPI 3.0 Schema](https://github.com/kogosoftwarellc/open-api/blob/master/packages/openapi-schema-validation/schema/openapi-3.0.json).

+If [the `validate.spec` option](options.md#validate-options) is enabled, then this method also validates against the [Swagger 2.0 spec](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md).
+The specification validator will catch some things that aren't covered by the Swagger 2.0 Schema, such as duplicate parameters, invalid MIME types, etc.

+> **Note:** Validating against the [OpenAPI 3.0 Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md) is not (yet) supported.
+For now, the `validate.spec` option is ignored if your API is in OpenAPI 3.0 format.

 If validation fails, then an error will be passed to the callback function, or the Promise will reject.
 Either way, the error will contain information about why the API is invalid.